 Surgically removing the foreskin offers many benefits, and patients feel that this is well worth the mild discomfort that follows!
 As many of Dr. Bidair’s patients attest, pain is usually mild and tolerable following their surgery.
 Circumcision involves the removal of a small section of loose skin, and the recovery for circumcision is much easier than other cosmetic surgeries.
 However, because of the sensitivity and importance of this organ, it’s crucial to choose a skilled and experienced surgeon.
 It’s just as important to follow all post-operative instructions.
 This will avoid any complications and ensure efficient healing and satisfactory results.
 Great results are worth the wait!
-Dr. Mohammed Bidair is a Harvard and McGill University graduate and the former Chief of Urology at the VA Medical Center in La Jolla.
+Dr. Mohamed Bidair is a Harvard and McGill University graduate and the former Chief of Urology at the VA Medical Center in La Jolla.
 With over 100 published articles, abstracts, and presentations to his credit and decades of experience, you can rest assured that you’ve made the best decision when you choose California Adult Circumcision Urology Center.

 Call (619) 486-5005 to schedule your discreet and compassionate consultation today and take the first step toward your ideal manhood.

 Circumcision is a relatively quick procedure.
 However, Dr. Bidair takes from an hour to an hour and a half to ensure that his patients are left with the best aesthetic results.
 Most urologists only spend about 30 minutes.
 Recovering from your circumcision is chiefly a matter of ensuring that your sutures remain undisturbed and the healing process is without incident.